samlaubscher/Stellar-Drift-Game-M2/README.md

 <img src="readme images\Metrics.JPG" alt="Metrics" width="300">
 </div>

-- I utilised the use of the Jasmine framework to perform unit testing on parts of the program.
+- I utilised the Jasmine framework to perform unit testing on parts of the program.
 The functions tested all perform operations using `angle` as an argument, returning a consistent value or array that I was able to successfully test against using different inputs of `angle`.
 To view and run these tests, just run the [test.html](https://github.com/samlaubscher/Stellar-Drift-Game-M2/blob/master/testing/test.html) file.

 <div align="center">